 While exploring Mexico Rocks, you can see its small reefs surrounded by seagrass beds.
-Founded by its moderate depth (↕1.5-3m), it is situated halfway between the island and the coral reef.
+With its moderate depth (↕1.5-3m), it is situated halfway between the island and the coral reef.

-Here, the reefs are rather degraded, but we are still able find extraordinary areas of massive coral, brain coral, and a wide variety of gorgonians.
-We can also spot a few colored sponges attached to the reef.
+Here the reefs are rather degraded, but you are still able find extraordinary areas of massive coral, brain coral, and a wide variety of gorgonians.
+You can also spot a few colored sponges attached to the reef.
 Around this coral reef lies grand areas of seagrass beds, where you can see queen conchs, the well-known symbolic shell of the underwater meadows in the Caribbean.

 Tours to Mexico Rocks can be arranged from virtually any hotel in Ambergris Caye.